GauravPatil2515/NEURO-RAG/README.md

 -Currently answers only English queries.

-👨‍💻 About Me
+👨‍💻 About

-I’m Devanshu Patil, an aspiring AI engineer from India with a deep interest in:
+NeuroRAG is an AI-powered project built with a focus on:

 GenAI